Democrats Demolish The 'Orange Curtain' In Orange County

 "Orange County was different," said Rob Stutzman, a Republican political consultant based in Sacramento.
 "It was, as we called it, 'the orange curtain' and it has now fallen."

-Though the election results have been slow to trickle in, all six House races in Orange County have now been called in favor of Democrats.
-Before the election, Democrats held just two of those seats.
+Though the election results have been slow to trickle in, Democrats will now control all of the seven House seats the include Orange County.

 Loading...